redricasa/book-search/README.md

 # book-search
 google book search engine - full stack
-## Link to Deployed page: calm-dawn-69453
+## Link to Deployed page on Heroku: calm-dawn-69453
 ## Overview
 A full stack application that lets user search for books through google search and lets users save results into mongoose database and later delete the record if they so choose.
 ## Developer Notes: